Martin Streek

 Martin Streek (June 16, 1964 – July 6, 2009) was a Canadian radio DJ known for his work on CFNY-FM (102.1 the Edge) in Toronto, Ontario.
 His on-air duties included hosting the Thursday 30, live-to-air from the Phoenix nightclub, and live-to-air from the Velvet Underground.
 He died by suicide on July 6, 2009.

 Youth

-Streek grew up in the Sheridan Homelands part of Mississauga, Ontario.
-He attended Thornlodge Public School (to 1976), Homelands Senior Public School (to 1978), and Erindale Secondary School (to 1983), where he was generally referred to as Marty as opposed to Martin.
+Streek grew up in the Credit Woodlands and Sheridan Homelands part of Mississauga, Ontario.
+He attended Ellengale PS and Thornlodge Public School (to 1976), Homelands Senior Public School (to 1978), and Erindale Secondary School (to 1983), where he was generally referred to as Marty as opposed to Martin.
 He was elected president of the SAC (student council) in his final year of high school.

 The Streek surname is Welsh.
 Starting in 1977, he became a fan of The Clash who had very little airplay except on a small Brampton radio station, CFNY-FM.

 Career

 Streek began his career at CFNY during his last year at Erindale Secondary School.
 Streek hung around CFNY radio station and volunteered with various duties.
 One of his jobs was to drive around Ontario in a ten-ton truck; setting up and tearing down equipment three days a week.
 Martin and his colleagues would visit high schools, colleges and universities all over Southern Ontario as part of the CFNY Video Roadshow.
 The truck was equipped with a video projector, a massive screen, a light show, and industrial strength video players.
 The biggest Roadshow happened at the Kingswood Music Theatre at Canada's Wonderland in the spring of 1987.
 More than 15,000 people showed up to watch alternative rock videos.

 Streek was hired by the radio station in 1984, and the station grew into one of the biggest stations in Canada.
 His knowledge and passion of music was vast and he often fought for the new artists he felt the station should play.
 His voice was also heard nationwide on behalf of a lengthy list of notable advertising clients, including Powerade, Rogers Wireless, Oh Henry, Acura Dealers, Scotiabank, Oil of Olay and the Toronto Sun.